ubccpsc/507/README.md

 While presenters should keep these questions in mind, the audience in particular should think about them specifically while they are reading the paper.

-You will get to select the two papers you want to present from the course.
-Please make your selections from [this list](paperList.md).
-Once you have selected your papers, enter the details in the following [Paper Choice Spreadsheet](https://docs.google.com/spreadsheets/d/1DUeH5eoHcMiZIlILl6Z9-Jdmr35GHknXYkLFofE5Lbs/edit?usp=sharing).
-I will generate a cohesive class schedule once everyone has selected their papers. *This must be done by Sept 13 @ 0800.*
+You will get to select the papers you want to present from the course.
+While a [paper list](paperList.md) is available if you need ideas, you are also free to suggest your own choices as long as they are in scope for the course.
+Please suggest three or four papers and enter the details in the following [Paper Choice Spreadsheet](https://docs.google.com/spreadsheets/d/1DUeH5eoHcMiZIlILl6Z9-Jdmr35GHknXYkLFofE5Lbs/edit?usp=sharing).
+I will generate a cohesive class schedule once everyone has selected their papers.
+You will likely only have to present two papers this term, but the additional options will make it easer to come up with a good schedule. *This must be done by Sept 13 @ 0800.*

 ### Project reviews